 Year RoundDrew Scherz

-These beers below are always available in our Taproom.
+The flagship beers listed below are always available on draft in our taproom.
 Please see the Limited Offerings page for other beers that you can try when you visit the brewery!

 Modeled after the classic wheat beers of Bavaria, HefeWeizen is cloudy and straw-colored with a meringue-like head that lingers to the bottom of the glass.
 Brewed with equal parts wheat and barley malts and few hops, this beer features a unique yeast strain that produces harmonious notes of clove, banana, and vanilla.
 A proper execution of the classic style, this idiosyncratic Bavarian style is perfectly at home here in Texas.